oosby/react-basics/README.md

 - This method isn't as useful as it was in earlier React versions.
 - It might get merged with constructor
+- This method may be called multiple times before the first render

 ## Local setup